Informational Interview Questions

 that the focus remains on the person being interviewed.

-To learn about how to conduct information interviews, refer to Career Guide C5, Interviewing for Information.
-If you are preparing for your job search, refer also to Career Guide J4, Networking.
+To learn about how to conduct information interviews, refer to the Interviewing for Information handout.
+If you are preparing for your job search, refer also to the Networking handout.

 - How did you get interested in this kind of work?